The Great British Bake Off series 5: Episode 5: Pies and Tarts

-For signature challenge, the bakers were set the task of a family-sized custard tart in two and a half hours.
+For signature challenge, the bakers were set the task of a family-sized custard tart in 21⁄2 hours.
 The tart should have a crispy base and silky custard.
-The technical challenge is set using one of Paul's recipes, and the bakers were required to make six mini pear pies, which are poached pears surrounded by rough puff pastry, to be completed in two hours.
-In the showstopper, the bakers were tasked with making tiered pies in four and half hours.
-The pies needed to be able to support themselves, and should have at least three tiers and share a common theme.
+The technical challenge is set using one of Paul Hollywood's recipes, and the bakers were required to make 6 mini pear pies, which are poached pears surrounded by rough puff pastry, to be completed in 5 hours.
+In the showstopper, the bakers were tasked with making tiered pies in 41⁄2 hours.
+The pies needed to be able to support themselves, and should have at least 3 tiers and share a common theme.

-Before the round began, it was announced that Diana had withdrawn from the competition for health reasons; though specifics were not mentioned on air, Diana stated later that she had lost her sense of taste and smell in a fall.

 Episode 6: European Cakes

-For the signature bake, the challenge was to bake a cake inspired by a European cake, but the cake had to be leavened with yeast.
-The bakers were given three hours for the challenge.
-The technical challenge was set using one of Mary's recipes for a Swedish Princess cake (Prinsesstårta).
-The recipe is the most complicated yet, requiring 26 separate ingredients with 14 stages, and to be completed in two and a quarter hours.
-For the showstopper challenge, the bakers were required to make a contemporary version of the Hungarian Dobos Torte in five hours.
+For the signature bake, the challenge was to bake a European-inspired cake, but it had to be leavened with yeast.
+The bakers were given 3 hours for the challenge.
+The technical challenge was set using one of Mary Berry's recipes for a Swedish Princess cake, Prinsesstårta.
+The recipe is the most complicated yet, requiring 26 separate ingredients with 14 stages, and to be completed in 21⁄4 hours.
+For the showstopper challenge, the bakers were required to make a contemporary version of the Hungarian Dobos Torte in 5 hours.
 The cake should have at least two tiers, with particular emphasis on caramel sugar work on the cake.

-No one was eliminated this week as the judges could not agree on the worst-performing baker, stating it was between Richard and Kate.
-As Diana left the show before the previous week's contest due to illness, it was possible not to eliminate anyone.

 Episode 7: Pastry

-In their first task, the bakers were set the challenge of making twelve savoury pastry parcels, to be completed in an hour and three quarters.
+In their first task, the bakers were set the challenge of making 12 savoury pastry parcels, to be completed in 13⁄4 hours.
 The parcels can be of any type of pastries, but should be uniform in size, well-filled, perfectly cooked and well-sealed to prevent leaks.
-The technical bake was one that for the first time none of the bakers had heard of, the Breton pastry kouign-amann, using one of Paul's recipes.
-The bakers should make twelve identical kouign-amanns in three and a half hours.
-For the final challenge, the bakers were required to make 24 Éclairs of two different flavours (12 of each) in four hours.
+The technical bake was, for the first time that none of the bakers had heard of, the Breton pastry, kouign-amann, using one of Paul Hollywood's recipes.
+The bakers should make 12 identical kouign-amanns in 31⁄2 hours.
+For the final challenge, the bakers were required to make 24 éclairs of two different flavours (12 of each) in 4 hours.
 The éclairs should be made of choux pastry and éclair-shaped, otherwise the bakers were free to do as they wished to produce a showstopper.